eybisi/kavanoz/README.md

 ### :gear: Development

+Make sure to install kavanoz as editable (with -e).
 To add new plugins just create new file in loader folder.
 Extend Unpacker class from unpack_plugin.py file.
 Define start_decrypt function with your implementation.
 ```py
 def start_decrypt(self, apk_object: APK, dexes: "list[DEX]"):
 ```